Peranutboonyakit/nearplace/README.md

-# Getting Started Todo List
+# Getting Started Near Place

 In the project directory, you can run: